sdcharle/LaserTunnel/README.md

 pygame code for the amazing Bloominglabs/Wonderlab laser tunnel project

 ##Overview
-This code is was written to run on a Raspberry Pi communicating via serial port w/ an Arduino that sends it 'commands':
+This code was written to run on a Raspberry Pi communicating via serial port w/ an Arduino that sends it 'commands':

 'a' - arm system<br/>
 'd' - disarm system<br/>